fruit-bat/pico-zxspectrum/README.md

 These are the mappings with the numeric shift on:<br/>
 <img src="docs/retro_vga_keyboard_num.svg" width="500"/><br/>

+Alt+V sets the arrow keys to behave like a Kempston joystick, Alt+C sets the arrow keys to operate the Spectrum cursor keys.

 ### RetroVGA kiosk mode
 Kiosk mode disables the menu system and quick-save buttons.
 Kiosk mode is enabled by placing the following file on the SD-card: